Tomius/LoD/README.md

 * Enable c++11 mode with your compiler

 ----------------------
-If you have any problem post in the issues tab or mail me at tomius1994@gmail.com.
+If you have any problem, please post in the issues tab or mail me at tomius1994@gmail.com.
+Any feedback would be appreciated.